 The Danube River Basin is Europe's second largest river basin, with a total area of 801,463 km².
-It is the world's most international river basin as it includes the territories of 19 countries.
-The ecosystems of the Danube River Basin are highly valuable in environmental, economic, historical and social terms, but they are subject to increasing pressure and serious pollution from agriculture, industry and cities.
+It is the world's most international river basin, flowing through the territory of 19 countries.
+The ecosystems of the Danube River Basin are highly valuable in environmental, economic, historical and social terms, but they are subject to increasing pressure and serious threats of pollution from agriculture, industry and cities.

 19 countries share the Danube River Basin, which makes it the world’s most international river basin.
-More than 81 million people of different cultures and languages call the Danube Basin their home, for centuries they have been interconnected through the widely ramified water system of the Danube.
-All countries sharing over 2,000 km² of the Danube River Basin and the European Union are contracting parties of the ICPDR.
+More than 81 million people of different cultures and languages call the Danube Basin their home.
+For centuries they have been interconnected through the widely ramified water system of the Danube.
+All countries sharing over 2,000 km² of the Danube River Basin, as well as the European Union, are contracting parties of the ICPDR.

 The best way to protect and manage water is by close international co-operation between all the countries within the river basin – bringing together all interests upstream and downstream.
 All countries of the European Union are using a river basin approach for water management since the adoption of the EU Water Framework Directive.